bmm14013/smallsh/README.md

+# smallsh

+A bash-like shell application written in C.
+- Provides a prompt for running commands
+- Handles blank lines and comments, which are lines beginning with the # character
+- Provides expansion for the variable $$
+- Executes 3 commands: exit, cd, and status via code built into the shell
+- Executes other commands by creating a new process and searching the PATH environment variable for the command
+- Supports input and output redirection
+- Supports running commands in foreground and background processes
+- Implements custom handlers for 2 signals, SIGINT and SIGTSTP

+Basic command structure is:

+	command [arg1 arg2 ...] [< input_file] [> output_file] [&]

+Items in square brackets are optional.
+If the & is included at the end of the input, the command will run in the background. ^Z will enable foreground only mode.
+Run "exit" to exit shell.

+## Installation

 How to compile and run smallsh:

-In the command line run:
+Go to the directory containing smallsh.c and compile the program using the command

 	gcc -std=c99 -o smallsh smallsh.c

-And then to run, enter:
+And then to run the shell, enter:

 	./smallsh

-Description: smallsh is a basic shell that contains a subset of features of some well-known shells, such as bash.
-It supports the built-in commands, exit, cd, and status.
-It also supports
-	     non built-in commands by searching the PATH environment variable.
-Finally, the shell supports input and output redirection, as well as executing commands in the foreground and background.
-To set foreground commands only press ^Z. Basic command structure is:

-	     command [arg1 arg2 ...] [< input_file] [> output_file] [&]

-	     ...where items in square brackets are optional.
-If & is included, background option is set to true
+#

 Written by: Brendan MacIntyre